-As of January 2016, we have had ninety-five (95) requests for assistance.
-To date, the BRPBA Distress Fund has disbursed over $108,000 to those who qualified for our help.
+As of June 2019, we have had one hundred and nineteen (119) requests for assistance.
+To date, the BRPBA Distress Fund has disbursed over $150,000 to those who qualified for our help.

 The Distress Fund is funded entirely through our yearly Raffle, and donations made by you, our members.